-But keep in mind, this varies widely.
+But keep in mind, this varies widely from state to state.

-but in most cities is rising.
+In most cities is rising.

-Technically, it is not possible to determine the odds a person infected might wind up hospitalized or die.
+Technically, it is not possible to determine the precise odds a person infected might wind up hospitalized or die.

-Since we have no way to know how many a-symptomatic people (who see no reason to be tested) there are.
+we have no way to know how many a-symptomatic people (who see no reason to be tested) there are.

 Though there certainly is no precise way to predict these things.

 By comparing the popular bar-biz-advice sites on the web, we can get a useful estimate of the range.

 We are then giving this bar the most optomistic best in every statistic.